Kays3/Ancient_intelligence/README.md

 # Contents

 1. Polygenic score calculations
-2. Negative and positive alleles analysis in 1000 Genome Project populations
+2. Ancestry bias in 1000 Genome Project populations polygenic prediction
-3. Genetic relationship analysis based on PCA and SNPs assocaited with Jomon_intelligence
+3. Genetic relationship analysis based on PCA and SNPs assocaited with intelligence
+4. Ancestral state of effective alleles demonstrated by ORTHEUS alignment

 ## License
 All files are licensed under the [MIT license](http://opensource.org/licenses/MIT).
 This project may not be copied, modified, or distributed except according to those terms.